MicrosoftDocs/azure-devops-docs/docs/test/create-test-cases.md

 ![Create new test cases using the grid.](media/create-test-cases/NewTestCasesUsingGrid.png)
 > [!NOTE]
-> Do not use the Team plugin for Excel to add or update test case work items.
+> Do not use the Teams plugin for Excel to add or update test case work items.
 > Excel cannot parse the format used to store test steps, and in some cases
 > this may affect the formatting of the test case work items.